 Adverse prognostic indicators with a psychosocial predominance associated with chronic pain and disability.
 Yellow flags signal the potential need for more intensive and complex treatment and/or earlier specialist referral.

 Co-Morbid Condition(s)

-The presence of a concomitant condition, that may inhibit, lengthen, or alter in some way the expected response or approach to care.
+The presence of a concomitant condition, that has an unrelated pathology or disease process, but may inhibit, lengthen, or alter in some way the expected response to care.